Migrating from Tunnel Proxy to Per-App TunnelVMware Workspace ONE UEM 1905 and later

 - Click Save.

-The next topic discusses the options to disable Tunnel Proxy on Unified Access Gateway.
+The next topic discusses the options to deactivate Tunnel Proxy on Unified Access Gateway.

 You can force a restart of the Tunnel edge service using one of the following options: